ibm-cloud-docs/schematics/limitations.md

 ## Beta limitations
 {: #beta-limitations}

-During the Beta release of {{site.data.keyword.bplong_notm}} actions, be aware of the following limitations:
+During the open beta release of {{site.data.keyword.bplong_notm}} actions, be aware of the following limitations:
 * This service might not yet be stable and is not intended for production use.
 * Any projects, apps, or jobs that you create during beta will not carry over to other releases'.